Traditions of Music and Dance

 Traditions of Music and Dance is a peer-reviewed academic journal covering research on folk music and dance.

 It is published by the International Council for Traditions of Music and Dance, twice a year.
-The editor-in-chief is Lonán Ó Briain.
+One of editor-in-chief was Lonán Ó Briain.

 The journal was originally established in 1949 as the Journal of the International Folk Music Council, renaming itself Yearbook of the International Folk Music Council in 1969, and Yearbook for Traditional Music in 1981, obtaining its current title in 2025.

 The journal is abstracted and indexed in the Arts & Humanities Citation Index and Current Contents/Arts & Humanities.